 You can trek to see the Rafflesia, a giant speckled five-petaled flower with a diameter up to 106 cm and weighing up to 10 kg.

 This parasitic plant without any leaves, stems, and roots and uses nutrient-absorbing threads to absorb nutrients from the host on which it lives.

 The weather is a tropical, humid climate with temperatures averaging 86°F (30°C).
 Taman Negara is opened throughout the year.

 Taman Negara is popular among tourists as one of the destinations during their Malaysia tour, usually includes Cameron Highlands, Perhentian Island, Penang, Malacca, and Langkawi.

 07 Malaysian Borneo

 Borneo is a giant, rugged island in Southeast Asia’s Malay Archipelago, shared by the Malaysian states of Sabah and Sarawak, Indonesian Kalimantan, and Brunei’s tiny nation.

 Malaysian Borneo is a rare and unique place on the earth and home to two Malaysian states – Sabah and Sarawak.

 The biodiverse rainforest is home to wildlife, including orangutans and clouded leopards.

 In Sabah is 4,095m-tall Mount Kinabalu, the island’s highest peak, and, offshore, the famed dive site Sipadan Island.

-Both Kuching, the capital of Sarawak, and Kota Kinabalu, the capital of Sabah, serve as the usual entry point and base for exploringBorneo’se wildlife attraction.
+Both Kuching, Sarawak, and Kota Kinabalu’s capital, the capital of Sabah, serve as the usual entry point and base for exploringBorneo’se wildlife attraction.